-Part 1 of this Level III creative writing course focused on the novel runs from 25 October through 13 December.
+Part 1 of this Level III creative writing course focused on the novel runs from 3 October 2022 – 28 November with a hiatus on 31 October.
 The course meets online for 8 weeks with 1.5-hour live sessions on Mondays from 19:30 – 21:00 Amsterdam time.
 Classes are recorded so you can easily catch up if you have to miss one.
 Class size is 6 – 10 people.

 This two-part course offers a practical, hands-on approach to learning the fundamentals of novel writing, taught by best-selling author Ellen Keith.
 Her novel The Dutch Wife won the HarperCollins/UBC Prize for Best New Fiction and reached #1 on the Globe & Mail Canadian Fiction Bestseller List and #12 on Publishers Weekly American bestsellers list.

 Students can opt to take only Part 1 or Part 2 but we strongly recommend completing both, ideally in order.
-The dates for the winter Part 2 are 17 January – 14 March with a hiatus 14 February.
+The dates for the winter Part 2 are 9 Jan – 6 March 2023.

 We strongly recommend Part 1 participants book Part 2 at the same time to ensure they get a slot.
 To take advantage of an extra €20 discount on Part 2, please click here to purchase both courses.